Janet Jagan: Political career

 Janet Jagan unsuccessfully ran for a seat from Central Georgetown in the 1947 general election.
-On January 1, 1950, she and her husband were co-founders of the left-wing People's Progressive Party (PPP); Janet served as the PPP's General Secretary from 1950 to 1970.
+On January 1, 1950, she and her husband were co-founders of the democratic socialist People's Progressive Party (PPP); Janet served as the PPP's General Secretary from 1950 to 1970.
 Also in 1950, Jagan was elected to the Georgetown City Council.
 She was subsequently elected to the House of Assembly in the April 1953 election, winning a seat from Essequibo constituency.
 She was one of three women to win seats in that election; following the election, she was chosen as Deputy Speaker of the Legislature.